 My love affair with Burma Burma began in 2021.
 It was the first time I had visited the restaurant during my trip to Mumbai.
-Since then I have been to their Bangalore outlet and very recently, tried their newest outlet in Hyderabad.
+Since then, I have been to their Bangalore outlet and recently, dined at their newest restaurant in Hyderabad a couple of times.

 Nothing much has changed.
-I was surprised by how they have managed to maintain their impeccable quality in every aspect — right from the flavors of the food to the service, decor & ambience.
+I was surprised by how they have managed to maintain their exemplary quality in every aspect — right from the delicate flavors of Burmese cuisine to the vibrant ambience.

-In this article, I am going to take you through the finer details of why Burma Burma has stood the test of time to remain among the top, along with my favorite things about the restaurant.
+In this article, I am going to take you through the finer details of why Burma Burma has stood the test of time to remain among the top.
+I’ll also share my favorite things about the restaurant and the must-try dishes.
 Let’s begin?

 The Best Parts About Burma Burma